 Lesson: 120-180 minutes

-- Computer or laptops for each group of 2-4 students
+- Computer or tablets with internet connection for each group of 2-4 students

 - Student handouts for each group: